(Last updated 2/28/2023)

 As an example, the north-south route corresponding to the centerline of the nation is US 81.
 So for the western 50% of the country, only 20% of the odd numbers were left to be assigned to the remaining north-south routes.
 That was certainly intentional, because the population density was (and still is) much higher in the eastern half of the U.S. But as population increased in the West and new north-south routes were added to the system, no appropriate two-digit numbers remained to be assigned.
 So the gaps were instead filled with three-digit numbers, many of which eventually attained lengths substantially greater than that of most east-west branch routes.

-Not only is US 287 the longest 3-digit US route, but by virtue of the fact that it runs diagonally, it also intersects five of the six next-longest 3dus routes (as illustrated on the map above).
+This route consists of two non-contiguous segments.
+If we add the two segments together, the total is greater than the length of US 281, so one could argue that US 287 is the longest three-digit US route (although personally I think that position is on shaky ground; see the Gaps page).
+Regardless: not only is US 287 among the longest three-digit US routes, but by virtue of the fact that it runs diagonally, it also intersects five of the other six longest 3dus routes (as illustrated on the map above).
 Following are a few photos of these junctions, arranged from southeast to northwest.
 First, US 287 and US 281 intersect (and share a brief overlap) in Wichita Falls TX: